Amit-GH/macaw/README.md

 The package has been tested with certain dependencies and it is much easier to reproduce it in a similar environment.
 It has been integrated with Docker to make it compatible with all operating systems.
-The default Docker setup runs the application using the Standard IO interface, uses Indri for document retrieval, and DrQA for MRC (answer selection).
+The default Docker setup runs the application using the Standard IO interface, uses Tantivy for document retrieval, and DrQA for MRC (answer selection).
 To run using other settings, appropriate changes should be done.

 The first step is to install [Docker](https://docs.docker.com/engine/install/) in your system.
 Then continue with the